Updated on: February 3, 2025

 Consider using technology as a tool

 Unless you own a successful chain of restaurants that operate across the country, you probably won’t have the money for a hamburger flipping robot anytime soon.
-However, for example, you can probably afford some tablets and software that enable your customers to order from their tables, or their vehicles or somewhere off site entirely.
+However, for example, you can probably afford some tablets and software that enable your customers to order from their tables, at self-service kiosks, from their vehicles, or somewhere off site entirely.
 This can reduce the number of wait staff that you need to have on a shift.
 This also enables the wait staff you do have on the clock to dedicate more time to customer service, ensuring that your customers are comfortable, happy and feel fully attended.

 Having a staffing shortage at your restaurant?
 These tips are not exhaustive but they can help.
 Ultimately it will be up to you to figure out what and how to implement them.
 We can help.
 We offer a range of software solutions that can help you to manage HR, labor and scheduling, and analytics.
 It’s your restaurant and they’re your employees, but we can help you make your restaurant a better place to work and a better place to eat.